-(O) "O" definitions:
+O. "O" Definitions.

-- (1) "Owner" means a person who owns, possesses, harbors, or controls an animal.
+- 1. "Owner" means a person who owns, possesses, harbors, or controls an animal.
 In the case of a minor, the parents or guardians of the minor shall be deemed the owner.
-All adults residing at the same property address shall be rebuttably presumed to be the owner of any animal owned, possessed, harbored, or controlled on the property. - (2) "Ownership" means any person, keeping, harboring, controlling, having custody of, or possessing one or more animals for a period of not less than seventy-two (72) hours.
+All adults residing at the same property address shall be presumed to be the owner of any animal owned, possessed, harbored, or controlled on the property. - 2.
+"Ownership" means any person, keeping, harboring, controlling, having custody of, or possessing one (1) or more animals for a period of not less than seventy-two (72) hours.

-(P) "P" definitions:
+P. "P" Definitions.

-- (1) "Person" means any individual, domestic or foreign corporation, partnership, association of any kind, trust, fraternal society, or cooperative. - (2) "Pet" means any animal kept for pleasure rather than utility. - (3) "Physical control" means any animal confined or restrained by a leash, chain, rope, or lead by a person of size and responsibility to adequately keep control of the animal or within the real property limits of its owner. - (4) "Premises" means any lot or parcel of land owned, leased, or rented by a person. - (5) "Public nuisance" means any animal which either: - (a) Molests passersby or passing vehicles; - (b) Attacks other animals or humans; - (c) Trespasses on school or park grounds; - (d) Is repeatedly at large, not under the custody, control, or possession of the owner, or not properly confined on the owner's property;
+- 1. "Person" means any individual, domestic or foreign corporation, partnership, association of any kind, trust, fraternal society, or cooperative. - 2.
+"Pet" means any animal kept for pleasure rather than utility. - 3.
+"Physical control" means any animal confined or restrained by a leash, chain, rope, or lead by a person of size and responsibility to adequately keep control of the animal or within the real property limits of its owner. - 4.
+"Premises" means any lot or parcel of land owned, leased, or rented by a person. - 5.
+"Property owner" shall mean the owner of record of the real property upon which the animal is located.

-- (e) Damages public property; - (f) Disrupts the peace by continuously and incessantly barking, howling, crying, yelping, baying, or making any other noise at any time during the day or night to the disturbance of any other person.
-Continuous and incessant is defined as frequent barking, howling, crying, yelping, baying, or any other noise of ten (10) minutes or more duration within a thirty (30) minute period, provided that at the time of the complaint no person or persons were trespassing or threatening to trespass upon the private property of the owner or the animal was not being teased or provoked in any manner; - (g) Is allowed to run at large while in the stage of heat; - (h) Is allowed to defecate or urinate on public property or on private property without the consent of the owner.
+- 6. "Public nuisance" means any animal which either: - a.
+Molests passersby or passing vehicles; - b.
+Attacks other animals or humans; - c.
+Trespasses on school or park grounds; - d.
+Is repeatedly at large, not under the custody, control, or possession of the owner, or not properly confined on the owner's property; - e.
+Damages public property; - f.
+Disrupts the peace by continuously and incessantly barking, howling, crying, yelping, baying, or making any other noise at any time during the day or night to the disturbance of any other person.
+"Continuous and incessant" is defined as frequent barking, howling, crying, yelping, baying, or any other noise of ten (10) minutes or more duration within a thirty (30) minute period; provided, that at the time of the complaint no person or persons were trespassing or threatening to trespass upon the private property of the owner or the animal was not being teased or provoked in any manner; - g.
+Is allowed to run at large while in the stage of heat; - h.
+Is allowed to defecate or urinate on public property or on private property without the consent of the owner.

-(Q) "Q" definitions:
+Q. "Q" Definitions.

-(1) "Quarantine" means the isolation of any animal within a substantial enclosure to avoid its contact with other animals or unauthorized persons.
+1. "Quarantine" means the isolation of any animal within a substantial enclosure to avoid its contact with other animals or unauthorized persons.

-(R) Reserved for future use.
+R. Reserved for future use.

-(S) "S" definitions:
+S. "S" Definitions.

-- (1) "Sanitize" means to make physically clean and remove and destroy to a practical minimum agents injurious to health. - (2) "Stall" means a covered enclosure or shelter, barn, stable, or other outbuilding for the shelter of livestock.
+- 1. "Sanitize" means to make physically clean and remove and destroy to a practical minimum agents injurious to health. - 2.
+"Service animal" shall mean any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purpose of this definition. - 3.
+"Stall" means a covered enclosure or shelter, barn, stable, or other outbuilding for the shelter of livestock.